Kristianwhittick/blend-pdf/docs/api_experiments_procedures.md

 - **Test 08**: Full interleaved: A1, f, A2, 9, A3, M ✅
 - **Test 18**: CollectFile function availability and signature confirmation ✅
 - **Test 19**: CollectFile strategy analysis and implementation approach ✅
+- **Test 20**: Basic zip merge functionality - interleaved pattern A1, M, A2, 9, A3, f ✅
+- **Test 21**: Complete solution - CollectFile reversal + zip merge = A1, f, A2, 9, A3, M ✅
+- **Test 22**: Full workflow validation with content verification ✅

 ## Notes
 - Each experiment is in its own subfolder (exp01/, exp02/, etc.)